sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

 If you followed this guide closely, you already understand most of the above code.
-The important magic here comes from the `@securityProvider()` decorator, which exposes a `generatePasswordHash(plainText: string)` method, that we can use to generate a hashed password (using `argon2id` or `bcrypt`) which can be securely stored in our database.
+The important magic here comes from the `@securityProvider()` decorator, which exposes a `generatePasswordHash(plainText: string)` method, that we can use to generate a hashed password with the correct algorithm.
 In our example, the user input is transmitted via a [request body](./request.md#request-body), but it's actually up to your implementation how you create a user.
-Just make sure, that you create the password hash via the security provider `generatePasswordHash()` method (or implement your own solution which generates compatible `argon2id` or `bcrypt` hashes).
+Just make sure that you create the password hash via the security provider `generatePasswordHash()` method (or implement your own solution which generates compatible `argon2id` or `bcrypt` hashes).

 :::tip
 Both algorithm, `argon2id` and `bcrypt`, have some optional configuration properties.
 They are described in the [configuration guide](./../../configuration.md).
 :::

-After you've created a user it's time to login.
+After you've created a user, it's time to login.
 First we need to create a simple HTML login form.

 ```html
 <form action="/login" method="post">